How to get funding in Switzerland…

 Family offices are wealth management firms that manage and increase the returns of families and individuals by investing in different assets.
 Usually, they do not have the specific capability to value and manage early-stage startup investments.
 Therefore, if they diversify their portfolio and invest in startups, they would do so via VC funds, but sometimes they also choose to invest in startups directly.
 For example, if they have a certain affinity to a specific industry.
 As of today, there is no public listing of family offices that invest in startups.
 An early-stage investment is highly dependent on personal relationships and network.

-Companies also provide funds in startups as institutional investors.
+Companies also provide funds to startups as institutional investors.
 They have a lot of power in the field of investing because of their assets and influence in their respective industry.
-Any company in the area of interest could potentially be a strategic partner to work with and may desire to invest in your venture.
+Any company in the area of interest could potentially be a strategic partner to work with and my desire to invest in your venture.
 Also, it is smarter to choose a strategic partner as an investor than a VC’s.
 At the same time, it might limit your exit potential as competitors of your strategic partner would not invest in you anymore.
 As a result, if you go with a strategic partner, VC’s are very reluctant to invest at a later stage, because it may limit the exit potential.

 The funding phases